sathiskumar30/AjmeraInfotech/README.md

 ## Task Overview:
 This is a Profile Management Application where users can create, update, and view their profile details.
 The application provides routing between different pages, form validation, API integration, error handling, and local storage for persistence.

+If you believe this project meets your requirements and proves valuable, I would appreciate it if you could give it a star.
+Your support motivates me to continue enhancing and sharing my work.
+⭐ Give a Star on GitHub
 ---

 ## Features: